-Туре Mitigation and management measures Design/contract / construction All equipment should ensure less than 85d(B) A at 1m from the equipment.
-Reduce project traffic routing through community areas wherever possible (consider exclusion of access option 3) Baseline noise assessment at access points, representative receptors in P. Lambrinovo and along R218 adjacent to the site.
-Conduct construction and operational phase modelling of activities to confirm the findings of the impact assessment.
-Project specific No noisy or high-noise activities are to be undertaken outside regular working hours (7am to 6pm) without prior approval of the Project Company.
-Locate all equipment and laydown area at least 250m from any sensitive receptors (specifically in P. Lambrinovo and L-S Protected Area).
+Type Mitigation and management measures initial stages of piling within 50 metres of noise sensitive receptors, with the noise barriers in place, to demonstrate that the desired reduction is achieved Locate all equipment and laydown area at least 250m from any sensitive receptors (specifically in P. Lambrinovo and L-S Protected Area).
 All observations and non-conformances will be managed through a corrective action tracker and reviewed weekly.
 No blasting without prior approval of the Project Company.
 GIIP Equipment maintenance, and noise/ vibration emissions and monitoring during construction will be managed through the development of a robust construction environmental management plan (CEMP).
-The mitigation measures for noise impacts will include the following: Adhering to a speed limit of 15 km/h on unpaved site roads and 20km/h on unpaved site roads, site access roads for trucks on the construction site Development of the CTMP (see mitigation measures propose for traffic management); Taking advantage of the natural topography as a noise buffer during facility design Temporary acoustic screening if required; installing acoustic enclosures for equipment casing radiating noise Select equipment with lower sound power levels Install suitable mufflers on engine exhausts and compressor components Install vibration isolation for mechanical equipment Avoid simultaneous work activities that generate high levels of noise/ vibration emissions; Prior notification of local residents in case of important work activities that generate noise and/or vibrations; Restriction of construction activities to daytime hours and weekdays; Limiting the hours of operation for specific pieces of equipment or operations, especially mobile sources operating through community areas Developing a mechanism to record and respond to complaints (grievance mechanism) Operation and Maintenance Install noise attenuation devices (barriers, plenum chambers etc) at noise sources that are demonstrated in the environmental assessment to impact sensitive receptors (particularly P. Lambrinovo) Monitor daytime and nighttime operational noise at sensitive receptor locations to demonstrate success of mitigation measures.
+The mitigation measures for noise impacts will include the following: Adhering to a speed limit of 15 km/h on unpaved site roads and 20km/h on unpaved site roads, site access roads for trucks on the construction site Development of the CTMP (see mitigation measures propose for traffic management); Taking advantage of the natural topography as a noise buffer during facility design Temporary acoustic screening if required; installing acoustic enclosures for equipment casing radiating noise Select equipment with lower sound power levels Install suitable mufflers on engine exhausts and compressor components Install vibration isolation for mechanical equipment Avoid simultaneous work activities that generate high levels of noise/ vibration emissions; Prior notification of local residents in case of important work activities that generate noise and/or vibrations; Restriction of construction activities to daytime hours and weekdays; Limiting the hours of operation for specific pieces of equipment or operations, especially mobile sources operating through community areas Developing a mechanism to record and respond to complaints (grievance mechanism) Operation and Maintenance Install noise attenuation devices (barriers, plenum chambers etc) at noise sources that are demonstrated in the environmental assessment to impact sensitive receptors (particularly P. Lambrinovo) Design and install appropriate noise barriers and/or acoustic louvres to reduce nighttime noise increase to less than 3dB(A) from preconstruction baseline levels.
+Monitor daytime and nighttime operational noise at sensitive receptor locations to demonstrate success of mitigation measures.
 Monitoring should be undertaken within three months of commencement of full operations and be repeated every six-months until three consecutive monitoring events show noise levels are not significantly (max 3dB) above pre-construction baseline levels.

-Implement GIIP measures during maintenance activity Confirm legal limits on noise exposure are not exceeded Monitor grievance log for noise-related complaints and take appropriate action to address such complaints Decommissioning • Considering the nature of the works carried out by the project, it is estimated that in the decommissioning stage the installations for the retention and dispersion of pollutants in the atmosphere will be the same as in the construction stage Enhancement None noted Monitoring Monthly construction noise measurements of the noise level at the nearest sensitive receivers.
+Type Mitigation and management measures Implement GIIP measures during maintenance activity Confirm legal limits on noise exposure are not exceeded Monitor grievance log for noise-related complaints and take appropriate action to address such complaints Decommissioning Considering the nature of the works carried out by the project, it is estimated that in the decommissioning stage the installations for the retention and dispersion of pollutants in the atmosphere will be the same as in the construction stage Enhancement None noted Monitoring Monthly construction noise measurements of the noise level at the nearest sensitive receivers.
 The noise level will be measured near the nearest house in the P. Lambrinovo (minimum of 2 points) and at the access road of the PV plant from road 218 during the material transport activities and compared to the admissible limits.
 Monitor the grievance log for noise-related complaints.
 Conduct noise monitoring in case of a noise complaint or evidence of exceedance of community noise guidelines values.